 1. INTRODUCTION AND AIMS 5

 2. LEGISLATION AND STATUTORY GUIDANCE 5

 3. DEFINITIONS 6

 4. EQUALITY STATEMENT 6

 5. ROLES AND RESPONSIBILITIES 7

-6. PROCEEDURES FOR REPORTING CONCERNS AND TAKING ACTION 10
+6. PROCEDURES FOR REPORTING CONCERNS AND TAKING ACTION 10

 7. CONFIDENTIALITY 13

 8. NOTIFYING PARENTS/CARERS 13

 9. RECORD KEEPING AND INFORMATION SHARING 14

 10. TRANSFER OF CHILD PROTECTION RECORDS 14

 11. CONTEXTUAL SAFEGUARDING 14

-12. ONLINE SAFETY AND THE USE OF MOBILE TECHNOLOGY 15
+12. ONLINE SAFETY AND THE USE OF MOBILE TECHNOLOGY (Including filtering and monitoring) 15

-13. CHILDREN WITH SPECIAL EDUCATIONAL NEEDS OR DISABILITIES (SEND) 16
+13. CHILDREN WITH SPECIAL EDUCATIONAL NEEDS OR DISABILITIES (SEND) 17

 14. STUDENTS WITH A SOCIAL WORKER 17

 15. LOOKED-AFTER AND PREVIOUSLY LOOKED-AFTER CHILDREN 17

-16. MENTAL HEALTH 17
+16. MENTAL HEALTH 18

 17. CHILD ON CHILD ABUSE AND INCIDENTS OF SEXUAL VIOLENCE AND HARRASSMENT BETWEEN STUDENTS

-18. SHARING NUDES AND SEMI-NUDES
+18. SHARING NUDES AND SEMI-NUDES 21

 19. STUDENT ABSENCE 22

 21. VISITOR PROCEDURES 24

-22. USE OF REASONABLE FORCE 24
+22. USE OF REASONABLE FORCE 25

-23. ALLEGATIONS OF ABUSE MADE AGAINST STAFF 25
+23. ALLEGATIONS OF ABUSE MADE AGAINST STAFF 26

-24. WHISTLEBLOWING 31
+24. WHISTLEBLOWING 33

-25. TRAINING 32
+25. TRAINING 33

-26. USE OF THE SCHOOL PREMISES BY OTHER ORGANISATIONS 32
+26. USE OF THE SCHOOL PREMISES BY OTHER ORGANISATIONS 34

-27. LINKS TO OTHER POLICIES 33
+27. LINKS TO OTHER POLICIES 34

-APPENDIX 1: SIGNS AND SYMPTOMS OF ABUSE AND NEGLECT 33
+APPENDIX 1: SIGNS AND SYMPTOMS OF ABUSE AND NEGLECT 35

-APPENDIX 2: SAFER RECRUITMENT AND DBS CHECKS POLICY AND PROCEDURES 34
+APPENDIX 2: SAFER RECRUITMENT AND DBS CHECKS POLICY AND PROCEDURES 36

-APPENDIX 3: SPECIFIC SAFEGUARDING ISSUES FOR MORE DETAILS REFER TO KEEPING CHILDREN SAFE IN EDUCATION 2023 36
+APPENDIX 3: SPECIFIC SAFEGUARDING ISSUES FOR MORE DETAILS REFER TO KEEPING CHILDREN SAFE IN EDUCATION 2024 38